Introduction

 sudo apt update

-When the process finishes, install OpenJDK 8 using the following command:
+2. Install OpenJDK 11 using the following command:

-When the installation completes, test if Java was installed successfully checking the Java version:
+3. When the installation completes, check the Java version to test if Java was installed successfully:

 java -version